DavesCodeMusings/BLESP32/README.md

 Finally, check the entities in Home Assistant.

 ## Customizing
-You're not limited to only reading temperature and humidity.
+You're not limited to only broadcasting temperature and humidity.
 Any kind of sensor you can read with MicroPython should work.
 The biggest limitation will be the size of the _Manufacturer Data_ field used to broadcast the information.
 24 bytes is the maximum amount of data you can send. https://stackoverflow.com/questions/33535404/whats-the-maximum-length-of-a-ble-manufacturer-specific-data-ad

 Other things to keep in mind are BLE's convention of sending data in little endian format and often with a fixed-point decimal as well.
 This is really only important if you're using GATT characteristics in addition to the data broadcast in the _Manufacturer Data_ field of the BLE advertisement.